Northland Tours New Zealand

 Situated in New Zealand’s Northland region, as its name indicates, the Bay of Islands is a vast inlet studded with islands – lots of islands – 144 to be exact!
 The region north of Auckland is blessed with subtropical temperatures and is often referred to as ‘The Winterless North’, although, to be fair, it can get cold and rainy sometimes!
 Northland is a paradise for anyone who loves beaches, marine wildlife and water activities – whether it’s swimming with dolphins, getting beneath the water’s surface for a scuba dive, or above on a kayak, sailing, or even parasailing adventure.
-The Bay of Islands is truly spectacular and filled with countless highlights and hidden gems some of which we’ll show you on our three-day Bay of Islands tour and our Epic Tour of New Zealand which also give you the option of heading up to Cape Reinga – the very northern tip of New Zealand where the Pacific Ocean and Tasman Sea meet.
+The Bay of Islands is truly spectacular and filled with countless highlights and hidden gems some of which we’ll show you on our three-day Bay of Islands tour from Auckland and our Epic Tour of New Zealand which also give you the option of heading up to Cape Reinga – the very northern tip of New Zealand where the Pacific Ocean and Tasman Sea meet.

 The largest township in the Bay of Islands, Paihia is a hub of adventure activities and with the historic town of Russell (once New Zealand’s first capital) on the opposite shore, and Waitangi immediately to the north, there’s a great deal of history and Māori culture to explore here, too.
 It’s such a gorgeous holiday hot-spot that we have a premium penthouse backpackers lodge located in central Paihia – just across the road from the waterfront and therefore blessed with great views over Paihia Beach and the bay beyond.
 All the water adventures mostly leave from the wharf just across the road from our accommodation, making seeing the best of the Bay of Islands super easy.